yashu1wwww/Youtube-Auto-Comment-With-Multiple-Accounts/README.md

-#Replace Email and Passwords in txt file
+#Replace Email and Passwords in email.txt files..

 note:-use accounts which dont have 2-factor authentication...